mattparker/lamplighthelp/source/134 Publishing Module.md

-# 48 The Publishing Module
+# 48 The Publishing Module System Administration

 The Publishing Module adds the ability to connect a website or application to Lamplight using your Lamplight API.
 You can use Lamplight's built-in features to do this, or create your own.
 You can publish data out from Lamplight,